Ebun-nofiu/Wine-Tasting-Analysis/README.md

 - Expand distribution to the **United States, France, and Italy** for higher sales.

 ### Files in this Repository
-- Wine Tasting Analysis.pbix → Power BI file contaning the full analysis
+- Wine Trends and Tasting Insights.pbix → Power BI file contaning the full analysis
 - wine tasting.xlsx → Cleaned dataset used for analysis